 Is Parked Car Insurance Cheaper?

-Yes, parked car insurance is cheaper as you are reducing the risk of accidents, which reduce personal property damage and personal injury incidents and claims.
+Yes, parked car insurance is cheaper as you are reducing the risk of accidents, which reduces personal property damage and personal injury incidents and claims.

 Do I Need Car Insurance If My Car is Not Used?